alistairwgillespie/wmw_deep_playlist_generator/PROPOSAL.md

 ## Proposal
 ### Domain Background
 Spotify is the leading incumbent of the music streaming industry boasting a dominant market share.
-To satisfy it's ever-evolving audience and fend off competitors, it's harnesses an army  of engineers and data scientists to  infuse recommendation systems throughout the Spotify interface to deliver unique and dynamic listening experiences tailored to its users' preferences.
+To satisfy it's ever-evolving audience and fend off competitors, it harnesses an army  of engineers and data scientists to  infuse recommendation systems throughout the Spotify interface to deliver unique and dynamic listening experiences tailored to its users' preferences.

 Wilson's Morning Wake Up (WMW) is a Spotify playlist I curate each month; the playlist is designed to build tempo as the listener starts their day with no more than 15 tracks; and explores a range of genres including house, classical, funk and jazz, to name a few.
 Ultimately, WMW is structured in a way as to deliver harmonic sequences of tunes that meld into an hour of blissful listening.